Who We Are

 Yaroslav Baran

-Mr. Baran served as Director of Communications in former Prime Minister Stephen Harper’s leadership campaign.
-He also directed the Conservative Party’s communications and media relations during the 2004, 2006 and 2008 national election campaigns as Senior Communications Advisor and Director of War Room Communications.
+A senior advisor in political communication, he was the Communications chief for former prime minister Stephen Harper’s leadership campaign, and directed the Conservative Party’s communications and media relations through three national election campaigns – all of which saw the party’s electoral fortunes increase – as Senior Communications Advisor and Director of War Room Communications.

-The Hamilton native is a frequent media commentator on federal political affairs.
+The Hamilton native is a frequent media commentator on crisis management, geopolitics, and federal political affairs.

 Jennifer Brooy